banool/diary-django/README.md

 I don't intend for anyone else to use this, it's got too many weird little details specific to my set up.

+## How does this work?
+This repo is a secretless django server that exists to serve the diary.
+It does not contain any diary data.
+The backing store for the data is the [original diary](https://github.com/banool/diary).
+In the original repo, I would run a script that converted the markdown into HTML and then copy it across to an FTP server.

+This repo contains the old repo as a submodule.
+Instead of converting the markdown to HTML in advance, we load the markdown into a DB and then serve it up as HTML on demand.
+So in this version, the true backing store for each entry is still those markdown files.
+This means the DB is also sort of stateless, since the data can always be loaded back up from the original diary's repo.

 ## Development
 ```
 pipenv --python 3.7